 In an era of tightening defense budgets, annual expenditures required to maintain the military retirement system in its current form are forecast to increase from \$52.2 billion in fiscal year 2011 to \$116.9 billion in fiscal year 2035.
-(Office of the Secretary of Defense, Office of the Actuary) According to the Defense Business Board2, "Whereas average private sector pension contributions range from 4 to 12 percent per year, military retirement benefits equate to an approximate contribution of 75 percent of annual pay per year."
+(Office of the Actuary, 2012) According to the Defense Business Board, "Whereas average private sector pension contributions range from 4 to 12 percent per year, military retirement benefits equate to an approximate contribution of 75 percent of annual pay per year."
 (Defense Business Board, 2011) Alarm about the sustainability of this system is not new.
 House Armed Services Committee Chair, later Secretary of Defense, Les Aspin, described the system as "a time bomb ... ready to go off."
-Notably, Representative Aspin later championed the one change to the military retirement system (The Military Retirement Reform Act of 1986) which President Reagan signed into law July 1st, 1986.
+Notably, Representative Aspin later championed the one substantial change to the military retirement system (The Military Retirement Reform Act of 1986) which President Reagan signed into law July 1st, 1986.
 This reduction in benefits would last until the fiscal year 2000 National Defense Authorization Act repealed "REDUX", then giving members the choice of the previous military retirement.
 Most notably, though, the discussion surrounding military retirement seems to ebb and flow with the strength of the civilian job market, the level of U.S. involvement in conflicts overseas, and the fiscal climate in the United States.

 Given the "fiscal cliff" the United States is rapidly approaching, we are not surprised that the subject of military pensions is moving front and center once again.
-According to Blue Star Families, an advocacy group for military families which conducts an annual survey of military

-2 The Defense Business Board (DBB) is established under the authority of the Secretary of Defense, under the provision of the Federal Advisory Committee Act (FACA) of 1972, with the charter to provide "...independent advice and recommendations on critical matters concerning the Department of Defense..." http://dbb.defense.gov/charters.html The DBB is an independent group of 19 leading business persons with voting authority and four government observers families, 31% of respondents (4,000 military families) list a change in retirement benefits as their number one concern.3 Much of this concern may stem from a proposal put forward by the Defense Business Board (DBB) which recommends major changes to the military retirement system.
+According to Blue Star Families, an advocacy group for military families which conducts an annual survey of military http://dbb.defense.gov/charters.html The DBB is an independent group of 19 leading business persons with voting authority and four government observers families, 31% of respondents (4,000 military families) list a change in retirement benefits as their number one concern.
+Much of this concern may stem from a proposal put forward by the Defense Business Board (DBB) which recommends major changes to the military retirement system.
 This recommendation represents a radical departure from the current military pension system, but one that is more comparable with private sector pension systems and addresses funding shortfalls as well as some perceived inequities in the system.